 A helpful feature of the Bonn program is that each term the International Office offers a tutorial (Tutorium) for selected university courses.
 Tutorials are generally offered for courses with a substantial anticipated enrollment of foreign students (usually a minimum of six).
+These tutorials fill a double need by offering an expansion of material covered in the regular course and by enabling students to take a two-hour university course for three credits.
 The tutors, in many respects, are comparable to UW-Madison Teaching Assistants.